Recently, with the emergence of gyms like ChocoZap that are easy to visit, many people have started running to lose weight and stay healthy.

 Wearing shoes that don't fit your arches can make you feel tired and, in the worst case scenario, can even cause your arches to collapse.

-The arch support function is specialized in supporting the arch of the foot, so it is attracting attention as a way to prevent the arch from collapsing.
+The arch support function is a function specialized in supporting the arch of the foot, so it is attracting attention as a way to prevent the arch from collapsing.

 We have provided detailed information about arch support, so please take a look if you are interested.